xcomfan/xcomfan.github.io/python/built_in_types/strings/strings.md

 * isspace() - Returns True if all characters in the string are whitespaces
 * istitle() - Returns True if the string follows the rules of a title
 * isupper() - Returns True if all characters in the string are upper case
-* join() - Converts the elements of an iterable into a string

 * ljust() - Returns a left justified version of the string
 * lower() - Converts a string into lower case
 * lstrip() - Returns a left trim version of the string